 Our institution's educational processes are shared online through our fmvisikokullari.k12.tr website and social media accounts.
-Our school philosophy contains the correct use of home language, second language proficiency, and a language understanding to protect the corporate identity and integrity during all these processes.
+Our school philosophy contains the correct use of mothertongue, foreign language proficiency, and a language understanding to protect the corporate identity and integrity during all these processes.
 Our school uses Google Workplace (formerly G Suite) for educational purposes.
-As a result, every student and teacher has an email account with @fmvisik.k12.tr extension.
+As a result, every student and teacher has an e-mail account with @fmvisik.k12.tr extension.